Vladontheroad/doc/en/user/faq.md

 # Frequently Asked Questions

+## Where do I find the required information to configure my web browser extension ?
+You need 4 information:
+- the username used at sign up
+- your corresponding password
+- a client ID
+- a client secret

+The client ID and secret have to be manually generated from your Wallabag account, menu "API client management > Create a new client", fill the form (name is arbitrary AND mandatory), then "Create a new client".

 ## During the installation, I got the error `Error Output: sh: 1: @post-cmd: not found`

 It seems you have a problem with your `composer` installation.
 Try to